ShoYamanishi/SDFontApple/README.md

 yamanishi72@gmail.com

+Especially if you are an indy develper, please feel free to contact me.

 # Background
 This is a retake to my [SDFont](https://github.com/ShoYamanishi/SDFont), which depends on OpenGL & libfreetype.
 [SDFont](https://github.com/ShoYamanishi/SDFont) used to work for macOS but not anymore since Apple stopped supporting OpenGL.
-Also, I wanted to port SDFont to iOS but I quickly found it was difficult to use FreeType on iOS as the font files are in accessible to the user Apps.
+Also, I wanted to port SDFont to iOS but I quickly found it was difficult to use FreeType on iOS as the font files are inaccessible to the user Apps.
-On the other hand, Apple eco-system provides an excellent typesetting framework called CoreText, and a CPU computing facility called Metal Compute shaders, which can be used for the signed distance generation.
+On the other hand, Apple eco-system provides an excellent typesetting framework called CoreText, and a GPU computing facility called Metal Compute shaders.
+I wanted to utilize those Apple-specific technologies for signed distance fonts.

-This lack of support for OpenGL and libfreetype and availability of CoreText and Metal have motivated me to develope another SDFont framework for the Apple eco-system.
+This lack of support for OpenGL and libfreetype and availability of CoreText and Metal have motivated me to develop another SDFont framework for the Apple eco-system.

 # Acknowledgment
 Special thanks to [Warren Moore](https://warrenmoore.net/) for [the accompanying sample code](https://github.com/metal-by-example/sample-code/tree/master/objc/12-TextRendering) to his excellent book [Metal by Example](https://metalbyexample.com) I purchased.
 I learned a lot about CoreText from his obj-c code, especially how the various coordinate systems in CoreText work together with CoreGraphics.
-(His signed font generator uses a dynamic-programming algorithm (essentially a variant of Dijkstra), which is diffeicult to parallelize.
-My implementation uses Metal Compute and a per-pixel brute-force vicinity search, which can be parallelized in GPU.)
+His signed font generator uses a dynamic-programming algorithm (essentially a variant of Dijkstra), which is difficult to parallelize.
+My implementation uses Metal Compute and a per-pixel brute-force vicinity search, which can be parallelized in GPU.